emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/14-vector-plot-shapefiles-custom-legend.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Use the `+` operator to add multiple layers to a ggplot.
-- Multi-layered plots can combine raster and vector datasets.
+- Multi-layered plots can combine raster and vector datasets. `tmap` does this best (see Challenge 2)!
 - Use the `show.legend` argument to set legend symbol types.
 - Use the `scale_fill_manual()` function to set legend colors.